How to Set an Achievable Crowdfunding Goal

 Have I built in ancillary costs?

-If I need $10,000 to get my project off the ground, then I should actually ask for more than that amount considering there are ancillary costs that will come into play.
+If you need $10,000 to get your project off the ground, then you should actually ask for more than that amount considering there are ancillary costs that will come into play.

 There are also likely costs associated with obtaining and shipping perks to your donors.